Quick Answer

 Common Mistakes Landlords Make

 Most post-tenancy arrears problems are not created by one dramatic error.
 They usually come from a series of smaller file mistakes that make the final balance harder to trust.
-The more disciplined the landlord is at the end of the tenancy, the easier it becomes to decide what to do next.

 - Assuming the final balance is obvious.Landlords often know the tenant owes money, but still need a proper final schedule rather than a rough estimate.